yhy0/Jie/README.md

 ### Certificate Download

 HTTPS websites under passive proxy require installing certificates.
-The HTTPS certificate-related logic is compatible with [mitmproxy](https://mitmproxy.org/), and it is saved in the ~/.mitmproxy folder.
+The HTTPS certificate-related logic is compatible with [mitmproxy](https://mitmproxy.org/),

+and The certificate is automatically generated after the command is started for the first time, and the path is ~/.mitmproxy/mitmproxy-ca-cert.pem.

 Install the root certificate.
 Installation steps can be found in the Python mitmproxy documentation: [About Certificates](https://docs.mitmproxy.org/stable/concepts-certificates/).